15 Easy Songs on Recorder (With Videos)

 The recorder is such a popular and easy instrument to get started on.
 There is a reason why many of us learned this instrument in school, as it gives students a solid musical foundation.

-I’ve put together a list of 15 easy songs that you can play on a recorder in no time at all!
+I’ve put together a list of 20 easy songs that you can play on a recorder that will get you in the mood for learning!
 Apart from that, you can find some advice on what makes for an easy recorder song and what tunes you should pick when you’re learning.

 1. Happy Birthday to You